tasmota/docs/docs/devices/Shelly-RGBW2.md

 5. Set the ADC0 input back to CT-Power and start at 4. of the previous list.

+## Using the attached AC switch adapter

+As described in [AC Frequency Detection Switch](../Buttons-and-Switches#ac-frequency-detection-switch) section, the adapter sends pulses (by shorting red wire to GND), when AC voltage is present between the two black wires.
+Shelly RGBW2 has an on-board pull-up resistor to 3.3V, therefore to make it work set GPIO5 to `Switch_n` mode, then use command like `SwitchDebounce 69` to enable pulse detection.

 ## Use rules to control both switches